[TOC]

 - Fine-Tuning MoE Models: User

-asked the community about the process of fine-tuning MoE models, particularly how to choose the appropriate hyperparameters and whether the learning rate should be higher or lower as compared to dense models. - AI and Ethics Discussions: An argument erupted regarding another AI research groupâs claim of novelty for a discovery that
+@imonenextasked the community about the process of fine-tuning MoE models, particularly how to choose the appropriate hyperparameters and whether the learning rate should be higher or lower as compared to dense models. - AI and Ethics Discussions: An argument erupted regarding another AI research groupâs claim of novelty for a discovery that

-and others believe was identified through open source tools.
+@caseus_and others believe was identified through open source tools.
 This led to a discussion of ethics and giving credit where it is due.
 Findings on twitter were shared on this link. - Recognition of Contributions: Both

-criticized the controversial research group for allegedly not putting in effort on their own and not recognizing the contributions of those whose work they used, including open sourced discoveries and layer configurations from other developers.@undi
+@undiand@giftedgummybeecriticized the controversial research group for allegedly not putting in effort on their own and not recognizing the contributions of those whose work they used, including open sourced discoveries and layer configurations from other developers.@undimade it clear that the technique that the research group claimed as their own was actually based on Charlesâ tools. - GPT-Agent Training: The discussion further unraveled with

-suggesting that the controversial group was seeking publicity without contributing anything new to the community. - Free AI Research Paper: In a lighter tone,
+@giftedgummybeesuggesting that the controversial group was seeking publicity without contributing anything new to the community. - Free AI Research Paper: In a lighter tone,

-humorously chimed in the conversation about getting a âfree paperâ.
+@gabriel_symehumorously chimed in the conversation about getting a âfree paperâ.

 â· #looking-for-workers (1 messages):